Gravito-electromagnetic analogies: When can gravity be similar to electromagnetism?

 The electromagnetic tidal tensors, for a given observer, only have the same symmetries and time-projections as the gravitational ones when the Maxwell tensor is covariantly constant along the observer's worldline; that is implied by Eqs.~(\ref{analogy}.8) and (\ref{analogy}.5) of Table \ref{analogy}.
-This restricts the eligible setups to intrinsically stationary (i.e., whose time-dependence, if it exists, can be gauged away by a change of frame) fields, and to a special class of observers therein; for electromagnetic fields in flat spacetime, those observers must be \emph{static} in the inertial frame where the fields are explicitly time-independent.
-This is an important point that is worth discussing with some detail.
+This restricts the eligible setups to intrinsically stationary fields (i.e., whose time-dependence, if it exists, can be gauged away by a change of frame), and to a special class of observers therein; for electromagnetic fields in flat spacetime, those observers must be \emph{static} in the inertial frame where the fields are explicitly time-independent.
+This is an important point that is worth discussing in some detail.
 Consider the two basic analogous fields, the Coulomb field of a point charge, and the Schwarzschild gravitational field.
 Consider also in the latter observers $\mathcal{O}$ in circular motion: 4-velocity $U^{\alpha}=(U^{0},0,0,U^{\phi})$, angular velocity $\Omega=U^{\phi}/U^{0}$.
-The worldlines of these observers are tangent to Killing vectors: $U^{\alpha}\parallel\xi^{\alpha};\ \mathcal{L}_{\xi}g_{\alpha\beta}=0$.
-Hence one can say (e.g.~\cite{Gravitation,SemerakStationary}) that they see a constant spacetime geometry; for this reason they are called {}``stationary observers''.
+The worldlines of these observers are tangent to Killing vector fields: $U^{\alpha}\parallel\xi^{\alpha};\ \mathcal{L}_{\xi}g_{\alpha\beta}=0$.
+One can say (e.g.~\cite{Gravitation,SemerakStationary}) that they see a constant spacetime geometry; for this reason they are called ``stationary observers''.
 Now consider observers in circular motion around a Coulomb charge.
-Despite moving along worldlines tangent to a vector which is a symmetry of the electromagnetic field: $U^{\alpha}\parallel\xi^{\alpha};\ \mathcal{L}_{\xi}F_{\alpha\beta}=0$, the observers $U^{\alpha}$ do \emph{not} see a covariantly constant field: $F_{\alpha\beta;\gamma}U^{\gamma}\ne0$ (they see a constant magnetic field $\vec{B}$, and an electric field $\vec{E}$ constant in magnitude but \emph{varying} in direction), which by virtue of Eqs.~(\ref{analogy}.5a), (\ref{analogy}.8a), implies that the electromagnetic tidal tensors have an antisymmetric part (in particular the spatial part $B_{[ij]}\ne0$), and thus means that they cannot be similar to their gravitational counterparts.
+Despite moving along worldlines tangent to vector fields which are symmetries of the electromagnetic field: $U^{\alpha}\parallel\xi^{\alpha};\ \mathcal{L}_{\xi}F_{\alpha\beta}=0$, the observers $U^{\alpha}$ do \emph{not} see a covariantly constant field: $F_{\alpha\beta;\gamma}U^{\gamma}\ne0$, which by virtue of Eqs.~(\ref{analogy}.5a), (\ref{analogy}.8a), implies that the electromagnetic tidal tensors have an antisymmetric part (in particular the spatial part $B_{[ij]}\ne0$), and thus means that they cannot be similar to their gravitational counterparts.
 This is a natural consequence of Maxwell's equations, and can be easily understood as follows.
-The magnetic tidal tensor measured by $\mathcal{O}$ is a covariant derivative of the magnetic field as measured in the inertial frame momentarily comoving with $\mathcal{O}$: $B_{\alpha\beta}\equiv\star F_{\alpha\gamma;\beta}U^{\gamma}={B_{\alpha;\beta}}_{|_{U=const}}=(B_{MCRF})_{\alpha;\beta}$.
-Now, $B_{[ij]}\ne0$ means that $\vec{B}_{MCRF}$ has a curl; which is to be expected, since in the MCRF the electric field is time-dependent, which, by virtue of Maxwell equation $\nabla\times\vec{B}=\partial\vec{E}/\partial t=\gamma\vec{E}\times\vec{\Omega}$ (holding in the MCRF, and for which (\ref{analogy}.5a) is a covariant form) induces a curl in $\vec{B}$.
+The magnetic tidal tensor measured by $\mathcal{O}$ is a covariant derivative of the magnetic field as measured in the inertial frame momentarily comoving with it: $B_{\alpha\beta}\equiv\star F_{\alpha\gamma;\beta}U^{\gamma}={B_{\alpha;\beta}}|_{U=const}=(B_{MCRF})_{\alpha;\beta}$.
+Now, $B_{[ij]}\ne0$ means that $\vec{B}_{MCRF}$ has a curl; which is to be expected, since in the MCRF the electric field is time-dependent (constant in magnitude but \emph{varying} in direction), which, by virtue of Maxwell's equation $\nabla\times\vec{B}=\partial\vec{E}/\partial t=\gamma\vec{E}\times\vec{\Omega}$ (holding in the MCRF, and for which (\ref{analogy}.5a) is a covariant form) induces a curl in $\vec{B}$.